gabrieldelaparra/LnkSerialization/README.md

 4. Whenever I need to access the Downloads folder, I do a `Win+R` and run `dl`.
 5. Voilà!

-Sometimes I need to change my shortcuts in batches:
+Now, sometimes I need to change my shortcuts in batches:

 - A network path changes > multiple shortcuts are affected
 - I want to programatically add new folders (e.g.: new project folders)